Gregory94/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 The program gives a warning (when sequences are found to be present between 0.1% and 1% of the total amount of sequences) or an error (when there are sequences occurring more 1% of all sequences), but this does not always mean that the data is bad and might be ignored.
 For Illumina sequencing for satay experiments, the sequences often start with either 'CATG' or 'GATC' which are the recognition sites for NlaIII and DpnII respectively.

-- **Adapter (Kmers) content**: Shows an accumulative percentage plot of repeated sequences with a positional bias appearing in the data.
+- **Adapter content**: Shows an accumulative percentage plot of repeated sequences with a positional bias appearing in the data.
 So if many reads have the same sequence at (or near) the same location, then this might trigger a warning in this section.
 Ideally this is a flat line at zero (meaning that there are no repeated sequences present in the data).
 If this is not a flat line at zero, it might be necessary to cut the reported sequences during the trimming step.
 If this section gives a warning, a list is shown with all the repeated sequences including some statistics.
 It can be useful to delete these sequences in the trimming step.

+- **Kmer content**: indicates sequences with a position bias that are ofen repeated.
+If a specific sequence occurs at the same location (i.e. basepair number) in many reads, then this module will show which sequence at which location turns up frequently.
+Note that in later editions (0.11.6 and up) this module is by default turned off.
+If you want to turn this module on again, go to the Configuration folder in the Fastqc folder and edit the limits.txt file in the line where it says 'kmer  ignore  1' and change the 1 in a 0.

 ### 2. Trimming of the sequencing reads